 Scott is an honors graduate of West Liberty State College (currently West Liberty University), where he received his Bachelor of Science degree in Business Administration, specializing in Accounting, in May 1996.
 He earned his CPA distinction in November 1997.

 Scott is a member the American Institute of Certified Public Accountants, the West Virginia Society of Certified Public Accountants, and the Wheeling Chapter of CPAs.
+He lives in Wheeling with his wife Megan.

 If you are a new business owner or if you are starting a second business, we can provide the expertise and guidance that we know small businesses need in order build a strong foundation for their future.
 Our firm can guide you through the process of entity selection, provide valuable tax planning advice, and help you set up your accounting systems to most easily operate your business.